How Much Does a Business Consultant Cost: Consulting Fees and Pricing Structure

 consultants pricing structure

-Two factors come into play when consultants determine the value of their advice or service and set their fee structures and these are the following:
+Two factors come into play when consultants determine the value of their advice or service and set their consulting fees and pricing structures and these are the following:

 1. What is the cost associated with the service that would make it worthwhile for the consultant?